10 – The Right Stuff

 # 6 – I Put a Spell on You

-Most of Bryan Ferry’s songs in his solo career were mostly inspired by what other artists had done years ago.
-And you might love his touch to anything adding glamour in the most unexpected ways.
+Most of Bryan Ferry’s songs in his solo career were inspired by what other artists had done years ago.
+And you might love his touch on anything, adding glamour in the most unexpected ways.
 Featured on his 1993 album Taxi, the song “I Put a Spell on You” is featured in the top 10 Bryan Ferry songs for his legendary performance on the song.
-Bryan Ferry ushers in a provocative version of this song making it the best cover of this ballad.
-Probably, his superb vocals have already put a spell on his fans for they will never get enough of Bryan Ferry!
+Bryan Ferry ushers in a provocative version of this song, making it the best cover of this ballad.
+Probably, his superb vocals have already put a spell on his fan,s for they will never get enough of Bryan Ferry!

 # 5 – Kiss and Tell

 Fitting every great song from Bryan Ferry on this top 10 Bryan Ferry songs list would not be a job done without tagging along with “Kiss and Tell.”
 Featured on his seventh album Bete Noire, the song “Kiss and Tell” feels to most of his fans as a response to Jerry Hall’s tell-all book about their relationship.
-To ensure that the song gathered quite some attention, a promotional video featuring model Denice Lewis, musicians Guy Pratt, and Chester Kamen, and Christine Keeler was made.
-The song broke into both the UK Singles Chart and US Billboard 100.
+To ensure the song garnered significant attention, a promotional video featuring model Denice Lewis, musicians Guy Pratt and Chester Kamen, and Christine Keeler was produced.
+The song entered both the UK Singles Chart and the US Billboard Hot 100.
 The song was also featured in the film Bright Lights, Big City starring Michael J Fox.

 #4 – A Hard Rain’s A-Gonna Fall

-It is with no doubt that Bryan Ferry’s solo jams were personal favorites inspired by legendary artists including Bob Dylan, Elvis Presley, and The Rolling Stones.
+It is without a doubt that Bryan Ferry’s solo jams were personal favorites inspired by legendary artists, including Bob Dylan, Elvis Presley, and The Rolling Stones.
 Featured on his 1973 album These Foolish Things, the song “A Hard Rain’s A-Gonna Fall” is a Bob Dylan cover from the 1963 album The Freewheelin’ Bob Dylan.
 Notably, the lyrical structure of the ballad is modeled after the question-and-answer form of traditional hit songs, just like the original jam.
-You ought to love Bryan Ferry’s tonal variation and the amazing instrumental for the song.
+You ought to love Bryan Ferry’s tonal variation and the song’s excellent instrumental.

 # 3 – Let’s Stick Together